RustamKuramshin/RustamKuramshin/README.md

-# 👋 Hi, I'm Rustam Kuramshin
+# 👋 Hi there

-🚀 **Java Backend Developer | Team/Tech Lead | DevOps Enthusiast**
+I'm a Java Backend Developer, Team/Tech Lead, DevOps Enthusiast with a passion for building scalable, reliable, and high-performance applications.
 Welcome to my GitHub profile!
-I specialize in backend development using **Java**, **Kotlin**, and the **Spring Framework**, with a passion for building scalable, reliable, and high-performance applications.
+I specialize in backend development using Java, Kotlin, and the Spring Framework.
 Over the years, I've gained expertise in asynchronous and reactive programming, microservices architecture, and JVM performance tuning.

 ---